jimsynz/faye-rails/README.md

       end
     end

+You can also do some rudimentary routing using the map method:

+    App::Application.routes.draw do
+      faye_server '/faye', :timeout => 25 do
+        map '/widgets/**' => WidgetsController
+	map :default => :block
+      end
+    end

+You can find more details on the #map method in the [rdoc](http://rubydoc.info/github/jamesotron/faye-rails/master/FayeRails/RackAdapter)

 # Controller

 faye-rails includes a controller for handling the binding between model events and channels with it's own DSL for managing channel-based events.